Tolu-Creates134/Movie-Recommendation-System/README.md

 ## Data Collection and Preprocessing
 This step involves cleaning the data, removing duplicates and handling any missing data within columns.
+But before any data is colected we must utilise the Spotify API to collect real time music data from Spotify.